Before hitting the woods this fall, make sure you purchase your license and brush up on Tennessee’s hunting regulations.

-Hunting small game in Tennessee is a popular outdoor activity that requires proper licensing to ensure compliance with state regulations.
+Hunting small game in Tennessee is a great way for hunters to spend some time in the woods this fall.
 Whether you are a resident or a nonresident, understanding the specific license requirements is essential before heading out into the field.
 Tennessee’s wildlife management policies are designed to promote sustainable hunting practices, protect wildlife populations, and provide a safe experience for all hunters.
 This guide will clarify what you need to legally hunt small game in Tennessee, including licenses, permits, and education prerequisites.

 To hunt Small Game in Tennessee, you’ll need a valid hunting license issued by the Tennessee Wildlife Resources Agency (TWRA).
 Both residents and nonresidents are required to obtain a hunting license to pursue small game species legally within the state.